 SECRETARY

-Brooke is a Sr. Global Corporate Campaigns Specialist with The Humane League where she campaigns against major global companies to end the abuse of animals raised for food.
+Brooke (she/her) is a Sr. Global Corporate Campaigns Specialist with The Humane League where she campaigns against major global companies to end the abuse of animals raised for food.
 She has been campaigning for animals for about two (2) years and prior to that she was an attorney.
 Brooke is a lifelong resident of the capital region and still resides there with her husband and their rescued companion animals, dogs Archie and Ronnie, cats Olive and Birdie, and chickens Berry, Lemon, and Kiwi.
 When Brooke is not advocating for animals, she enjoys cooking delicious vegan food, traveling, and relaxing.

 Board Member